 However, this is not exactly cutting-edge technology, so it may not be your best bet, especially if you have a relatively large team (more than 3 or 4 technicians) and want to stay ahead of the competition.

-Enter maintenance software and CMMS.
+Enter the CMMS and the Intelligent Maintenance Management Platoform.
 Now, you can store every work order in the cloud, which makes it available to all of your team at all times.
 A simple phone is enough to keep them up to date with notifications and requests.
 It’s easier for your clients to make a work request, you reach out to your team, and everything runs smoothly.

-How does a CMMS work in managing work orders?
+How does a CMMS or IMMP work in managing work orders?

 Finally, monitor your preventive and reactive maintenance work orders with the collected data.
 The software can calculate key performance indicators such as compliance with preventive maintenance plans, the mean time between failures (MTBF) or mean time to repair (MTTR).
 Sure, it might seem like a lot of data, but the secret to managing your work orders more efficiently is in the details.
 Remember: losing just 15 minutes a day will rob you of 1 hour of work every 4 days!

 This is how it all should work, at least in theory.
 Ultimately, regardless of your preferred method for organising and managing work orders, everything comes down to the people using it.
-A CMMS relies on the data you give it.
-If you and your team make good use of your CMMS, inserting all the necessary data to perform tasks and collect reliable data, it will work smoothly.
+A maintenance management platform relies on the data you give it.
+If you and your team make good use of your platform, inserting all the necessary data to perform tasks and collect reliable data, it will work smoothly.
 If not, it can be just as unreliable as any other method.
 To avoid this, we strongly suggest that you request help to train your employees during the onboarding phase.

 Infraspeak’s here to help!
-Do you want to finc out more about our software?
+Do you want to find out more about our IMMP?
 Talk to us!